yunus-herman/The-best-workplace/README.md

 ## Introduction:

 This project aims to help job seekers identify the best companies to apply at, as well as to help employers determine how to make their employees happier and simultaneously attract a large number of job applicants.
 To achieve these aims, the project utilizes employee reviews posted on Glassdoor, a website where current and former employees anonymously review companies.
 Glassdoor also allows users to apply for jobs on its platform, which makes it popular.
 It is widely considered to have the most accurate and comprehensive employee reviews.
+Therefore my project has a double aim.
+On the one hand, I endeavor to help job seekers like me identify the best companies to apply at.
+On the other hand, I also help employers determine how to make their employees happier and simultaneously attract a large number of job applicants.
+To achieve these aims, I used employee reviews posted on Glassdoor, and combined them with other basic data about the company, such as size (number of employees), revenue, and age (the year the company was founded.
+I also looked at the various benefits that each company offers, such as health insurance, 401k, gym membership, free meals, and many others.

 ## Problem Statement: